Updated December 2023

 Interested in becoming a construction electrician?

-Explore the construction and maintenance electrician pre-apprenticeship training at Herzing College.
+Explore the construction and maintenance electrician pre-apprenticeship training at Herzing College, delivered at the Ottawa, Toronto, and Cambridge campuses.
 Chat live with an admissions advisor to get your questions answered now, or click below to browse the program in more detail.
 We're here to help!